Efforts to establish a sound material-cycle society

 Brother International Europe Ltd.

-In Europe, the portal site for recycling consumables and products provides information about how to return used toner cartridges, drum units, ink cartridges and products, and ask for collection boxes, etc. which are available in total 28 countries.
+In Europe, the portal site for recycling consumables and products provides information about how to return used toner cartridges, drum units, ink cartridges, and products and ask for collection boxes, etc. and gives details of recycling methods available in a total of 28 countries.

 Brother Industries (U.K.) Ltd., Brother Industries (Slovakia) s.r.o.